bflattened/bflat/README.md

 ## 🎻 What exactly is bflat

-bflat is a concoction of Roslyn - the "official" C# compiler that produces .NET executables - and NativeAOT (née CoreRT) - the experimental ahead of time compiler for .NET based on CoreCLR's crossgen2.
+bflat is a concoction of Roslyn - the "official" C# compiler that produces .NET executables - and NativeAOT (née CoreRT) - the ahead of time compiler for .NET based on CoreCLR.
 Thanks to this, you get access to the latest C# features using the high performance CoreCLR GC and native code generator (RyuJIT).

 bflat merges the two components together into a single ahead of time crosscompiler and runtime for C#.

 bflat can currently target:

-* x64 Linux
+* x64 glibc-based Linux
-* x64 and ARM64 Windows
+* x64 Windows

+Support for ARM64 and musl-based Linux is in the works.

-It can either produce native executables, or native shared libraries that can be called from other languages through FFI.
+bflat can either produce native executables, or native shared libraries that can be called from other languages through FFI.

 ## 🥁 Where to get bflat

-Look at the [Releases tab](https://github.com/MichalStrehovsky/bflat/releases) of this repo and download a compiler that matches your host system.
+Look at the [Releases tab](https://github.com/bflattened/bflat/releases) of this repo and download a compiler that matches your host system.
 These are all crosscompilers and can target any of the supported OSes/architectures.

 Unzip the archive to a convenient location and add the root to your PATH.
 You're all set.
 See the samples directory for a couple samples.